-During the check-in, I wonder out loud whether our room has lake views.
+During the check-in, I wonder whether our room has lake views.
 With a smile, the receptionist replies that all rooms and suites have lake views.
-I have clearly outed myself as a first-timer…
+I have outed myself as a first-timer…

 From our Large Classic Double Room, we have panoramic vistas ranging from Ascona to Italy.
 With the glittering lake below and a welcome beverage in hand, we can hardly believe that the Brenscino is classified as a three-star superior hotel.

 A pool and botanical garden to write home about

 Across an access bridge from the main building is the resort’s outdoor swimming pool.
 The views from up here are striking: there is nothing but sky and lake!
 While the pool was not conceived to be an infinity pool, I quickly figure out the perfect spot to get the illusion that it connects.